 Naturopathic physicians embrace a healing paradigm founded on a rational balance of tradition, science, and respect for nature.
 Utilizing extensive clinical assessment combined with advanced diagnostic and laboratory evaluations, we seek to understand the underlying causes of your suffering.
 Then, we help you tune into your own body to determine how you can alleviate suffering and reach optimum health and wellness.

 At Coeur d’Alene Healing Arts, we tailor our evidence-based therapies to your individual needs, examining physical, nutritional, emotional, and spiritual aspects of health before prescribing a course of treatment.
 Our providers collaborate with you and your team of healthcare professionals to create a safe and scientific plan that respects and supports all other treatments you are receiving and addresses your personal health goals.

-Our naturopathic doctor is a board-certified graduate of 4-year doctorate medical program and has undergone extensive additional specialty training.
+Our naturopathic doctors are board-certified graduate of 4-year doctorate medical program and have undergone extensive additional specialty training.
 Our clinic combines traditional natural therapies with the latest nutritional, botanical, health sciences, and current technology.
 We will provide you with a personalized plan, customized to address your unique needs and physiology.

 To have the honor of working with someone to improve their health and the way they experience life is a privilege that we are truly grateful for.